Chrotesque/ci-portfolio-project-2/README.md

 Generally:
 - the help menu explains the game, how it works, the differences between the difficulty modes, point base values and a few settings that are not necessarily quick to understand on first glance
-- the custom difficulty has its "O" replaced with the gear icon also being used for settings, based off of user experience feedback it wasn't immediately apparent that this difficulty requires a check of the settings menu and I felt this was an easy way to connect these two, in addition to changes of those settings automatically selecting the difficulty itself
+- the custom difficulty has its "O" replaced with the gear icon also being used for settings, based off of user experience feedback it wasn't immediately apparent that this difficulty requires a check of the settings menu and I felt this was an easy way to connect these two, additionally changes to those settings automatically selects the difficulty "custom" itself

 <br>